 Helps in Avoiding Disasters

-Portfolio management helps an investor in avoiding disastrous outcomes that arise from otherwise investing in a single security.
+Portfolio management helps an investor avoid disastrous outcomes that arise from otherwise investing in a single security.
 This can very well be illustrated by looking at an example.
-In the 1990s Enron was one of the most respected companies in the USA.
+In the 1990s, Enron was one of the most respected companies in the USA.
 Suppose an investor had USD 1000 to invest and bought 11 shares of Enron in August 2000 at USD 90.75 per share.
-Total investment is USD 998.25.
-In December 2001 the value of that investment of USD 998.25 would be USD 2.86 as the share price of Enron had fallen from USD 90.75 each to USD 0.26.
-The investor directly went from a 1000 dollars to 3 dollars.
-This is disastrous, now imagine had the investment been 10,000 dollars or 100,000 dollars?
+The total investment is USD 998.25.
+In December 2001, the value of that investment of USD 998.25 would be USD 2.86 as the share price of Enron had fallen from USD 90.75 each to USD 0.26.
+The investor directly went from 1000 dollars to 3 dollars.
+This is disastrous; now, imagine had the investment been 10,000 dollars or 100,000 dollars?
 This helps us understand the magnitude of the disaster.

 To avoid such disasters, investors should never invest in only one security but should diversify their portfolios.

 Helps in Reducing Risks

 Avoiding disasters is important, but disasters are not as common as volatility in the securities market.
 Following the previous example, suppose the investor has USD 1000, and he would invest in it as follows:

 |Purchase price in June 2013||No. of shares purchased||Total Investment Value in June 2013||Price in May 2018||Total Investment Value in May 2018|

 |Apple||USD 65.39||7||USD 457.73||USD 188.38||USD 1318.66|

 |Profit over 5-years = USD 693.35 (1641.85 – 948.50)|